Lists resources for those experiencing alcohol dependence; helps individuals find and join a local chapter.

 SAMHSA’s National Helpline 1-800-662- HELP (4357) or 1-800-487- 4889 (TDD): Provides a 24/7, 365-daya-year information and treatment referral service (in English and Spanish) for individuals and families facing mental and substance use disorders.

-Suicide Prevention Lifeline provides 24/7 free and confidential support for people is distress, prevention and crisis resources and best practices for professionals.
+Provides 24/7 free and confidential support for people in distress as well as prevention and crisis resources and best practices for professionals.

 The Tennessee Association of Alcohol, Drugs and Other Addictions (TAADAS) website includes a wealth of materials about addiction.